Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt3-consolidation.md

 "If I remember correctly, the lifeboat’s batteries and field emitters can be scavenged for field use, right?" she asked.

 Patel nodded.
-"Um… yes.
+"Um... yes.
 Ma’am.
 They were designed for it."

 "You’re the reactor tech and electrician.
 Sounds like a job for you."